swiftlettech/smart-sweeper/README.md

 [winston](https://github.com/winstonjs/winston) | MIT

-[The CryptoCore Explorer API](https://smart.ccore.online) is used to check the current block count and to get info about project addresses.
+[The SmartCash Insight Explorer API](https://insight.smartcash.cc) is used to check the current block count and to get information about project addresses.